ForcesR2N/staff_portal/README.md

 3. Run `flutter run`

 ### Test Credentials
-- Username: `emilys` (di case ini saya pake dummy json yang tidak menyediakan login menggunakan email hanya melalui username, jadi saya menggunakan username di inputan email)
+- Username: `emilys` (dummyJSON not use email for login instead they uses username so i decide to convert email input to username when request to dummyJSON)
 - Password: `emilyspass`
 - (Any valid DummyJSON user credentials)